MarcelliMentore/rusty/README.md

 ## 🌱 Examples

-The [`examples`](https://github.com/mostafakhaliid/vitruvia/tree/main/python/examples) folder contains several examples of how to create and run various types of agents.
+The [`examples`](https://github.com/dannyglendale/cerebra/tree/main/python/examples) folder contains several examples of how to create and run various types of agents.

 ## 🌲 Integrations

-The [`integrations`](https://github.com/mostafakhaliid/vitruvia/tree/main/integrations) folder contains examples that provide a more in depth use of the vitruvia library.
+The [`integrations`](https://github.com/dannyglendale/cerebra/tree/main/integrations) folder contains examples that provide a more in depth use of the cerebra library.

 ## Python Library

-Go to the [`python`](https://github.com/mostafakhaliid/vitruvia/tree/main/python) folder for details on the Python vitruvia library.
+Go to the [`python`](https://github.com/dannyglendale/cerebra/tree/main/python) folder for details on the Python cerebra library.

 ## ✨ Contributing

 All contributions are welcome!
 Remember, contribution includes not only code, but any help with docs or issues raised by other developers.
-See our [contribution guidelines](https://github.com/mostafakhaliid/vitruvia/blob/main/CONTRIBUTING.md) for more details.
+See our [contribution guidelines](https://github.com/dannyglendale/cerebra/blob/main/CONTRIBUTING.md) for more details.

 ### 📄 Development Guidelines

-Read our [development guidelines](https://github.com/mostafakhaliid/vitruvia/blob/main/DEVELOPING.md) to learn some useful tips related to development.
+Read our [development guidelines](https://github.com/dannyglendale/cerebra/blob/main/DEVELOPING.md) to learn some useful tips related to development.

 ### ❓ Issues, Questions, and Discussions

-We use [GitHub Issues](https://github.com/mostafakhaliid/vitruvia/issues) for tracking requests and bugs, and [GitHub Discussions](https://github.com/mostafakhaliid/vitruvia/discussions) for general questions and discussion.
+We use [GitHub Issues](https://github.com/dannyglendale/cerebra/issues) for tracking requests and bugs, and [GitHub Discussions](https://github.com/dannyglendale/cerebra/discussions) for general questions and discussion.

 ## 🛡 Disclaimer

-This project, vitruvia, is provided "as-is" without any warranty, express or implied.
+This project, cerebra, is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to unexpected behavior, data loss, or any other issues that may arise.
 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.

 ## License

-The vitruvia project is licensed under [Apache License 2.0](https://github.com/mostafakhaliid/vitruvia/blob/main/LICENSE).
+The cerebra project is licensed under [Apache License 2.0](https://github.com/dannyglendale/cerebra/blob/main/LICENSE).